warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 where :math:`k` and :math:`l` are the indices for the input wavevector :math:`\vec{k}^{(k,l)}` and :math:`\vec{u}_m` (:math:`m=1,2`) is an orthogonal basis for the input polarisation.
-The use of repeated simulations based on orthogonal polarisations allows efficient imaging simulations of arbitrary polarized optical micrographs (using polariser, analyzer, waveplate...), with a dynamic adjustment of the associated parameters (e.g. polariser and analyzer angle) in the graphical user interface.
+The use of repeated simulations based on orthogonal polarisations allows the caching of relevant data for efficiently simulating arbitrary polarized optical micrographs (using polariser, analyzer, waveplate...), with a dynamic real-time adjustment of the associated parameters (e.g.  polariser and analyzer angle) in the graphical user interface.

 Readers interested in our beam propagation framework can read the associated publication: